 - Have a showier display of blooms (but only once a season).

 - More colors and sizes of blooms available.

 Apart from other shrub varieties of roses, there are many other cultivars of roses that may be suitable for your garden.
 Climbing roses, carpet roses, or miniature roses are all good choices in certain landscapes.
 While non-hybrid roses may require more care than Knock Outs, some gardeners prefer them and like the challenge.
 Knock Out roses, however, are probably the better choice for the gardener who doesn’t have a lot of time to devote to pruning, fertilizing, and applying pesticide sprays.

-After planting, water the bush thoroughly.
+- After planting, water the bush thoroughly.
 Water at the base of the roses, not on the leaves.
-Place organic mulch around the plant, leaving the 6-inch diameter area around the base free of mulch to prevent any root rot.
+Place organic mulch around the plant, leaving the six-inch diameter area around the base free of mulch to prevent any root rot.